Eurosat - CanCan Coaster: Eurosat - CanCan Coaster (2018–present)

 In June 2017, Europa-Park announced that the ride would receive a major refurbishment entailing completely new track, some minor layout changes and a virtual reality experience that will have its own separate station and queue.
-The park codenamed the refurbishment Eurosat 2.0.
+The park code-named the refurbishment Eurosat 2.0.
 Work began on November 5, 2017, with much of the sphere dismantled in order to install the new ride.
 In January 2018 was known that the name would be Eurosat - CanCan Coaster and the coaster was themed after the Moulin Rouge.
 The soundtrack was composed and produced by Eric Babak.
 The VR experience was made by Coastiality and themed to the 2017 film, Valerian and the City of a Thousand Planets, before closing in 2024 and reopening as an experience themed to the musical, The Phantom of the Opera, that same year.
-The coastiality queue was rethemed with the new VR experience.
+The coastiality queue was re-themed with the new VR experience.
 Eurosat - CanCan Coaster officially reopened on September 12, 2018.